amaiya/ktrain/examples/README.md

   - [image classification](#imageclass):  models for image datasetsimage classification examples using various models and datasets
   - [image regression](#imageregression): example of predicting numerical values purely from images/photos
   - [image captioning](#imagecaptioning): example of captioning images with a pretrained model
+  - [object detection](#objectdetection): example of object detection in images with a pretrained model
 - `graphs`:
   - [node classification](#-graph-node-classification-datasets): node classification in graphs or networks
   - [link prediction](#-graph-link-prediction-datasets): link prediction in graphs or networks